-- 1. Assume that you have a 6000 km long connection through the network, with a bottleneck - link of 10 Mbps, and the signal propagates at $2 \cdot 10^8$ m/s. - (a) Calculate a lower bound for the round-trip time for data by omitting all delays in the network equipment. - (b) Calculate the bandwidth-delay-product (BDP) for the connection.
+- 1. Assume that you have two nodes with a 4000 km distance from each other.
+There is a connection through the network, with a bottleneck link of 10 Mbps, and the signal propagates at $2 \cdot 10^8$ m/s. - (a) Calculate a lower bound for the round-trip time for data by omitting all delays in the network equipment. - (b) Calculate the bandwidth-delay-product (BDP) for the connection.
 Explain the significance of BDP.